 At first, songs were sent to the UK to be pressed, but many records never made it back, being sold to former ska fans in the UK.
-The Maytals were probably the first act to use the term ‘reggae’ in a song (Do The Reggay).
+The Maytals (pictured below) were probably the first act to use the term ‘reggae’ in a song (Do The Reggay).

 Ska veterans with producer Leslie Kong, they incorporated rocksteady and reggae; their single Sun, Moon And Stars boasting a strong Rastafarian vibe.